alfa2beta3/Smart-Restaurant-Ordering-System/README.md

 3. Working with github repository.
    * To work with github repository, you need to have git bash installed.
 [Download Git Bash for Windows](https://git-scm.com/download/win)

+4. Arduino IDE
+   * To work with the hardwares, you would need arduino IDE to load codings into the hardware.
+   * To follow this tutorial, install  [Arduino IDE 1.8.19](https://www.arduino.cc/en/software)

+5. Tinkercode
+   * To work with tinkerkit board, you need Tinkercode software.
+[Download Tinkercode](https://app.tinkercode.my/)

+#### Hardwares

+1. Personal Computer / Laptop
+2. Tinkerkit board x 3
+3. ESP32 x 3
+4. Rechargable battery (5V) x 2
+5. Battery holder (2 batteries) x 1
+6. Micro-b USB connector x 1
+7. LCD Display with converter from parallel to serial x 1
+8. Female to male jumpers x 4

 ### Installation

+#### Website

 1. Clone the repo
    * Open command prompt in windows by typing command prompt in desktop search.